Watch the King(s) of Budget Rock die on the toilet

 This summer marks the return of the Kings of Budget Rock™ to the Pacific Northwest, after a 20-year long restraining order.
 "Portland may be stupid enough to give us a second chance, but we know enough to leave the engine running."

-Advance tickets available here.
+Advance tickets were available here.
 Get 'em before they're gone and you find yourself trolling the casual encounters section on Craigslits for some at twice the price (plus a case of genital herpes), or don't, and go do something else.

 Yabai, cretins!
 The original cheapskates of the music & entertainment world spend a weekend eating squid balls and playing the two-night, 20th anniversary celebration of the "Back From The Grave" festival, with apparently every band in Japan.